-Thanks to its awesome snowfall and abundant skiing, winter is one of the best times of year to visit Northern Michigan.
-However, the storms that bring all that cherished snowfall have the potential to derail your travel plans.
-Follow these tips if you are driving to Northern Michigan in winter and want to have a safe and smooth journey.
+Thanks to its awesome snowfall and abundant skiing, dog sledding, skating rinks, fat tire biking, ice climbing, cross country skiing, and a plethora of ski resorts, winter adventures are one of the best times of year to visit Northern Michigan.
+However, the January and February snowstorms along Lake Michigan’s shoreline can derail your travel plans.
+Follow these tips if you are driving to Northern Michigan and the general Great Lakes area in winter and want to have a safe and smooth journey.

 The biggest factor to take into account when driving to Northern Michigan is the weather.
-If there are big storms making their way through Michigan, you might want to think about postponing your drive until they have moved through.
+If big storms are moving through Michigan’s winter wonderland, you might want to postpone your drive until they pass.

-The last thing you want to do when driving to your Northern Michigan ski vacation is end up in a ditch.
-The Michigan Department of Transportation (MDOT) does its best to keep roads de-iced using snowplows, gravel and saline solutions that melt snow and ice.
-Despite MDOT’s hard work, if you try driving to Northern Michigan without all-season or winter tires, you are rolling the dice.
+The last thing you want to do when driving to your Northern Michigan ski vacation ends up in a ditch.
+The Michigan Department of Transportation (MDOT) de-ices roads with snowplows, gravel, and saline solutions.
+Despite MDOT’s efforts, driving to Northern Michigan without all-season or winter tires is risky.

-Even if there isn’t a storm heading through Michigan or there hasn’t been one for a few days, Northern Michigan’s roads can still get icy in the winter.
-Snow tires or all-season tires are going to help you stay the course all the way to Northern Michigan.
-Taking a four-wheel drive vehicle that has these types of tires is an even better bet.
-On the flip side, a four-wheel drive without all-season or winter tires is not to be trusted in wintery conditions.
+Even if there isn’t or hasn’t been a storm in Northern Michigan, the roads can get icy.
+Snow tires or all-season tires will help you reach Northern Michigan.
+Taking a four-wheel-drive vehicle with these tires is even safer.
+In winter, a four-wheel drive without all-season or winter tires is dangerous.

-Before you set out toward Northern Michigan, you need to make sure that your windshield wiper fluid is full, your windshield wipers are working well, and you have an ice scraper.
-You also want to make sure that you have a winter coat and gloves in the car, so that you can scrape it off in freezing conditions.
+Make sure your windshield wiper fluid is full, your wipers are working, and you have an ice scraper before heading north.
+Make sure you have a winter coat and gloves in the car so you can scrape it off in the cold.

 Once you’re driving, keep your gas tank more than half full for the duration of your trip.
 This will allow you to run your car and stay warm if you are delayed in road closures.

-Using a maps app can be exceedingly helpful for letting you know when you might encounter traffic.
-It will also keep you in the know should any of the roads along your route end up closing.
-Google or Apple Maps will do the trick.
+Using a map app can help you avoid traffic.
+It will also notify you if any of the roads along your route close.
+Use Google or Apple Maps.

-Make sure your phone is fully charged or you have a phone charger with you in your car.
-Maps apps that use location services can be taxing on your battery.
-And a phone with a dead battery isn’t going to do you much good if you end up needing to call for help.
+A full phone charge or a phone charger in your car is recommended.
+Location-based map apps can drain your battery.
+And a dead phone won’t help you much if you need to call for help.

-Timing your drive is essential when traveling from downstate to Northern Michigan in the winter.
-When the weekends arrive, there is a mass exodus from Detroit, Grand Rapids, Lansing, etc… as skiers and snowboarders head north toward the many ski areas.
-If you decide to drive to Northern Michigan at the wrong time, you can expect to get stuck in all that slow-moving ski traffic.
+Traveling from downstate to Northern Michigan in the winter requires planning.
+During the weekends, skiers and snowboarders head north to the many ski areas.
+If you drive to Northern Michigan during ski season, expect to be stuck in slow-moving ski traffic.

-With incredible scenery and many points of interest along the way, the drive to Northern Michigan can be a great experience unto itself!
-Take your time and don’t hesitate to stop in some of the towns just off the highway.
-Many of them have intriguing histories, delicious dining, and great shopping.
+Incredibly scenic and full of attractions, the drive to Northern Michigan can be an adventure in itself!
+Take your time and explore the towns along the way.
+Many have fascinating histories, delicious dining, and shopping.

 Now you know how to make your next drive to Northern Michigan safe and seamless.